 While Appling never brought home a championship for the White Sox, he made a significant impact with the team.
 He was a seven-time All-Star and was twice a runner-up for MVP (1936 and 1943).
 Appling’s influence went beyond his playing days, as he later managed the White Sox from 1951 to 1953.

-Luke Appling was inducted into the Baseball Hall of Fame in 1964.
+Luke Appling entered the Baseball Hall of Fame in 1964.

 2. Ed Walsh

-Walsh’s pitching propelled the White Sox to their first World Series appearance in 1906, and he played a pivotal role in securing the championship by winning two crucial games against their crosstown rivals, the Chicago Cubs, with only 1 earned run in 15 innings pitched, including a shutout.
+Walsh’s pitching propelled the White Sox to their first World Series appearance in 1906.
+He played a pivotal role in securing the championship by winning two crucial games against their crosstown rivals, the Chicago Cubs, with only 1 earned run in 15 innings pitched, including a shutout.

 In addition to his remarkable 1908 season, Walsh consistently delivered outstanding performances throughout his tenure with the White Sox.
 He led the American League in strikeouts twice and was a key contributor to the team’s success in various pennant races.
-Despite playing in an era where pitcher workloads were substantial, Walsh’s durability was evident as he frequently exceeded 300 innings pitched in a season five times, including a league-leading 464 innings in 1908.
+Despite playing in an era where pitcher workloads were substantial, Walsh’s durability was evident.
+He frequently exceeded 300 innings pitched in a season five times, including a league-leading 464 innings in 1908.

 Ed Walsh’s contributions to the White Sox did not go unnoticed, as he received numerous accolades during his career.
 He was a two-time ERA champion, a two-time strikeout leader, and a Triple Crown winner in 1908.
 Walsh’s excellence on the mound earned him a spot on two All-Star teams before the advent of the official All-Star Game.